cihologramas/pyoptools/doc/raytrace.rst

 #.
 Define the rays to propagate
 #.
 Introduce the rays in the system
 #.
 Perform the propagation
 #.
-Retreive information about the propagation
+Retrieve information about the propagation
 #.
 Display results

 For a simple example, let's assume we want to simulate the propagation